giornogoldenwind/foss-donations/README.md

 online to use an RSS feed reader to update Android apps, but ignore the fact that every other person who just wants to live life will already be overwhelmed when you even set up a GrapheneOS phone on their behalf with respect to usability.
-Just like how [Kakashi](https://en.wikipedia.org/wiki/Kakashi_Hatake) ultimately learned to value the lives of his teammates over any given mission, I've come to value humane usability over legalist security worship.)
+Just like how [Kakashi](https://en.wikipedia.org/wiki/Kakashi_Hatake) from _Naruto_ ultimately learned to value the lives of his teammates over any given mission, I've come to value humane usability over legalist security worship.)

 * [Info pate](https://f-droid.org/en/donate/)
     * [Open Collective](https://opencollective.com/f-droid) (for USD donations)